fleetdm/fleet/articles/fleet-4.19.0.md

 Just-in-time user provisioning makes it easier to spread the power of Fleet and osquery throughout your organization.

 Fleet will now automatically create a user account when a new user attempts to log in to Fleet via single sign-on (SSO).
 New user accounts are given the Observer role.
-For more information on roles and their permissions in Fleet, check out the documentation [here on fleetdm.com/docs](https://fleetdm.com/docs/using-fleet/permissions).
+For more information on roles and their permissions in Fleet, [check out the documentation on fleetdm.com/docs](https://fleetdm.com/docs/using-fleet/permissions).

 ## See remaining disk space for all hosts
 **Available in Fleet Free & Fleet Premium**